A timeline of 22-year-old Gabby Petito's case - KTVZ

 “While this warrant allows law enforcement to arrest Mr. Laundrie, the FBI and our partners across the country continue to investigate the facts and circumstances of Ms. Petito’s homicide,” Special Agent in Charge Michael Schneider says in a statement.
 “We urge individuals with knowledge of Mr. Laundrie’s role in this matter or his current whereabouts to contact the FBI.”

-Laundrie is suspected of using a debit card and PIN for accounts that don’t belong to him for charges of more than $1,000 sometime between August 30 and September 1, according to the indictment.
+Laundrie is suspected of using a debit card and PIN for accounts that do not belong to him for charges of more than $1,000 sometime between August 30 and September 1, according to the indictment.

 The-CNN-Wire